Farm and Garden Machinery Wholesalers

 Recent Developments

-• Farm equipment is piling up on dealers' lots as boom times fade for machinery manufacturers, Reuters reports.
+- Farm equipment is piling up on dealers' lots as boom times fade for machinery manufacturers, Reuters reports.
 Declining farm income, stubbornly high interest rates, and low corn and soybean prices have led to a surplus of tractors and combines.
 As a result, farm equipment dealers are discounting machines, suspending new orders, and auctioning off equipment at reduced prices, according to Reuters.
 The current oversupply of farm machinery is a big change from two years ago when industry giants Deere and CNH struggled to meet surging demand amid record-high farm income and pandemic assistance payments that gave farmers extra money to upgrade their fleets.
-The inventory glut has prompted some dealers to halt new orders from companies, including CNH, AGCO, and Polaris, to balance supply and demand.
+The inventory glut has prompted dealers to halt new orders from companies, including CNH, AGCO, and Polaris, to balance supply and demand.
 Moreover, used agriculture machinery inventory, the bulk of machinery sold in the US, is steadily increasing, dampening demand for new machinery.

 Get A Demo